AKC Double Seminar: Capillaries - Tiny Vessels, Big Impact: Unraveling Skeletal Muscle Blood Flow Regulation

 Capillaries: the control center for matching oxygen supply to oxygen demand

-Chris EllisChristopher G. Ellis, Adjunct Research Scientist, Robarts Research Institute, Emeritus Professor, Department of Medical Biophysics, Schulich School of Medicine & Dentistry, The University of Western Ontario, London, Ontario, Canada.
+Chris EllisChristopher G. Ellis, Adjunct Research Scientist, Robarts Research Institute, Emeritus Professor, Department of Medical Biophysics, Schulich School of Medicine & Dentistry, Western University, London, Ontario, Canada.

 Abstract